IT

 A seasoned IT professional with over 10 years of experience, excelling in senior leadership roles to drive innovation, optimise technology solutions, and lead high-performing teams.
 Skilled at aligning business objectives with cutting-edge IT strategies to enhance efficiency, scalability, and digital transformation.

-How to measure your work experience
+How to quantify your work experience

 Correct ✔️